nimarafati/nimarafati/README.md

 <br />

-Hi,I'm Nima Rafati🙌, a Bioinformatician.
+Hi,I'm Nima Rafati🙌, a Bioinformatics data scientist.
 I love searching for patterns in data which roots in my interest in biology and music